mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-• Most of the content in the datasets looked good, but the `started_at` and `ended_at` columns needed to be changed to `DATETIME` format:
+• Most of the content in the datasets looked good, but the `started_at` and `ended_at` columns needed to be changed to `DATETIME` format.
+This would make it possible to run DATE functions and get vital insights on the data:

 ```sql
 ALTER TABLE february_2023